-With the demise of the face-to-face appointment, where you could speak up for yourself and argue the toss if necessary, your documents now have to do the speaking for you.
-The move to online for everything from your visa appointment to the TIE card to your driving licence exchange, means that the quality of the documents you provide is critically important.
+With the demise of the face-to-face appointment, where you could speak up for yourself and argue the toss if necessary, your documents now have to do the talking for you.
+The move to online for everything, means that the quality of the documents you provide is critically important.

 At Upsticks we are particularly strict on this; it is absolutely essential that the documents our clients scan and email to us are of as high a quality and as carefully prepared as possible.

-These documents are the “tools” we use on our clients’ behalf – badly scanned PDFs, coffee-stained paperwork and photos missing half the page will not give the right impression at all.
+These documents are the “tools” we use on our clients’ behalf – badly scanned PDFs, coffee-stained paperwork and photos missing half a head will not give the right impression at all.